levisstrauss/issue-tracker/README.md

      this create tow things the prisma folder and the .env file set up database to postgresql or mysql in schema.prisma

+     ---- Modeling ----
+     create the db model in schema.prisma
+     npx prisma format // to format the schema.prisma npx prisma migrate dev --name init // to create the migration give the name tothe migration